 Synthetic compound contamination, at levels greater than the benchmark, is likely to have a variety of effects depending the specific nature of the contaminant and the species group(s) affected.
 Barnacles have a low resilience to chemicals such as dispersants, dependant on the concentration and type of chemical involved (Holt et al., 1995).
-Hoare & Hiscock (1974) reported that the limpet Patella vulgata was excluded from sites within 100-150 m of the discharge of acidified, halogenated effluent in Amlwch Bay.
+Hoare & Hiscock (1974) reported that the limpet Patella vulgata was excluded from sites within 100-150m of the discharge of acidified, halogenated effluent in Amlwch Bay.
 Limpets are also extremely intolerant of aromatic solvent based dispersants used in oil spill clean-up.
 During the clean-up response to the Torrey Canyon oil spill nearly all the limpets were killed in areas close to dispersant spraying.
 Viscous oil will not be readily drawn in under the edge of the shell by ciliary currents in the mantle cavity, whereas detergent, alone or diluted in seawater, would creep in much more readily and be liable to kill the limpet (Smith, 1968).
 A concentration of 5ppm killed half the limpets tested in 24 hours (Southward & Southward, 1978; Hawkins & Southward, 1992).
 Acidified seawater affects the motility of Patella vulgata.
 At a pH of 5.5 motility was reduced whilst submerged but individuals recovered when returned to normal seawater.
 At a pH of 2.5 total inhibition of movement occurred and when returned to normal seawater half had died (Bonner et al., 1993).
 Reduced motility reduces the time for foraging and may result in decreased survival of individuals.
 Acidified seawater can also change the shell composition which will lead to a decrease in its protective nature and hence survival (Bonner et al., 1993).
 Short periods (48 hours) are unlikely to have much effect on a population but long periods (1 year) may cause reduced grazing and an increase in algal growth.
 However, seawater is unlikely to reach pH 2.5, therefore, intolerance to slight changes in pH will be low.
 Gastropod molluscs are known to be intolerant of endocrine disruption from synthetic chemicals such as tri-butyl tin (Cole et al., 1999).
 However, no information on the specific effects of tri-butyl tin on Patella vulgata was found.
+Hoare & Hiscock (1974) reported that in Amlwch Bay Patella vulgata was excluded from sites within 100-150m of the discharge of acidified, halogenated effluent.